k4sh4n1/research/proposal.md

 ## Significance

-This research could have high significance impact due to:
+This research could have significant impact due to:

 * Significant academic gap between engineering fields and quantitative finance
    * Lack of enough multidisciplinary researchers in both fields